 What is an MPLS Network?

-MPLS (otherwise known as Multiprotocol Label Switching) service offers businesses around the world with a centralized wide are network that can be controlled from the carrier core for enhanced security and performance.
+MPLS (otherwise known as Multiprotocol Label Switching) service offers businesses around the world with a centralized wide are a network that can be controlled from the carrier core for enhanced security and performance.
 Using MPLS technology, businesses can communicate with all locations in a fully meshed network, instead of having different parts of the network communicate separately.
 This centralized infrastructure allows for better latency, jitter, and packet prioritization that allows video, voice, and data to travel over the network so that each application will perform at its optimum level.
 QOS (quality of service) is a core advantage to having an MPLS network protecting the most important information over the non essential traffic as well as making real time applications like voice and video perform at a high level.

 - “Smart” Packet Routing: Since the router doesn’t have to determine where the packets are going, the router can more quickly send the packets to their end destinations.